marcelorodrigo/store-locator/README.md

 >Accept: application/vnd.neareststore.v1+json

 ## Tests
-This project is covered by unit tests and Controller tests, you can execute all these tests by running this command on project root:
+Unit Tests and Controller Tests are included as part of the code, you can execute all tests by running this command on project root:
 > mvnw test

 ### Coverage Report